Opentrons/opentrons/api/docs/v2/deck_slots.rst

 Deck Conflicts
 ==============

-When a Flex analyzes a Python protocol, it will check whether there are any conflicts with its current deck configuration.
-You can't start the protocol run until any conflicts are resolved.
+A deck conflict check occurs when preparing to run a Python protocol on a Flex running robot system version 7.1.0 or higher.
+The Opentrons App and touchscreen will prevent you from starting the protocol run until any conflicts are resolved.
 You can resolve them one of two ways:

     - Physically move hardware around the deck, and update the deck configuration.
     - Alter your protocol to work with the current deck configuration, and resend the protocol to your Flex.